- 2010, Postdoctoral Fellowship, Neurology, Johns Hopkins University School of Medicine

 - 2002, M.S., Experimental Psychology, University of Wisconsin-Milwaukee

 - 1994, B.S., Psychology, University of Illinois at Urbana-Champaign

 About Dominic Cheng

 Human memory and related disorders may be better understood by investigating the neural circuitry underlying basic forms of learning.
 Classical conditioning is one fundamental form of learning that may represent a foundation on which higher-level cognition is built.
 Dr. Cheng uses functional MRI and transcranial direct current stimulation (tDCS) techniques to examine the neural circuitry underlying human fear and eyeblink conditioning.
 Research in his laboratory focuses on 1) understanding basic neural mechanisms important for human classical conditioning, 2) characterizing the neural circuitry underlying developmental and aging effects on this form of learning, and 3) investigating the neural bases of learning deficits in clinical populations (e.g. alcoholism).

-Dr. Cheng will officially join the department in August 2016 and is accepting new graduate students.
+Dr. Cheng is currently accepting new graduate students.

 - Cheng, D. T., Jacobson, S. W., Jacobson, J. L., Molteno, C. D., Stanton, M. E., & Desmond, J. E. (in press).
 Eyeblink classical conditioning in alcoholism and fetal alcohol spectrum disorders.
 Frontiers in Psychiatry.